edenessame/rock-paper-scissors/README.md

 * When the user hovers over the buttons they should change colour and the mouse turn to a pointer, so the user can see where they will click, I tested this worked correctly in the browser and it did.

-* When the score of either the player or computer reaches 5 the buttons are disabled and no longer clickable, I tested this worked correctly in the browser and it did.
+* I tested the disablebtn and enablebtn functions, when the score of either the player or computer reaches 5, the icon buttons are disabled and no longer clickable, then reset when the "replay" button is pressed.
+I tested this worked correctly in the browser and it did.

 * I tested the replayGame function and button worked, when the button was pressed it reset all the values.